2 Exploring dataframes with skrub

 • Filtering columns by type or characteristics using built-in filters

-• Saving and sharing interactive reports as standalone HTML files
+• Saving and sharing reports as HTML, JSON, and Markdown files

 • Adjusting TableReport settings for large datasets to optimize performance